-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions about future events.
-These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, as well as reported amounts of revenues and expenses during the reporting period.
-Management evaluates the estimates and assumptions on an ongoing basis using historical experience and other factors that management believes to be reasonable under the circumstances.
-Adjustments to estimates and assumptions are made as facts and circumstances require.
-As future events and their effects cannot be determined with certainty, actual results may differ from the estimates used in preparing the accompanying financial statements.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") require management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates.